brahim-ansari/brahim-ansari/README.md

 - 👋 Hi, I’m @brahim-ansari
-- 👀 I’m interested in web develpment
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning css
+- 🌱 I’m currently learning javascripte
 - 💞️ I’m looking to collaborate on google
 - 📫 How to reach me borasbrahem@gmail.com